Stó꞉lō

-The Stó꞉lō (/ˈstɔːloʊ/), alternately written as Sto꞉lo, Stó:lô, or Stó:lõ, historically as Staulo or Stahlo, and historically known and commonly referred to in ethnographic literature as the Fraser River Indians or Lower Fraser Salish, are a group of First Nations peoples inhabiting the Fraser Valley and lower Fraser Canyon of British Columbia, Canada, part of the loose grouping of Coast Salish nations.
-Stó꞉lō is the Halqemeylem word for "river".
-The Stó꞉lō are the river people.
+The Stó꞉lō (/ˈstɔːloʊ/), alternately written as Sto꞉lo, Stó꞉lô, or Stó꞉lõ, historically as Staulo, Stalo or Stahlo, and historically known and commonly referred to in ethnographic literature as the Fraser River Indians or Lower Fraser Salish, are a group of First Nations peoples inhabiting the Fraser Valley and lower Fraser Canyon of British Columbia, Canada, part of the loose grouping of Coast Salish nations.
+Stó꞉lō is the Halqemeylem word for "river", so the Stó꞉lō are the river people.
 The first documented reference to these people as "the Stó꞉lō" occurs in Catholic Oblate missionary records from the 1880s.
 Prior to this, references were primarily to individual tribal groups such as Matsqui, Ts’elxweyeqw, or Sumas.

 Origins

 The first traces of people living in the Fraser Valley date from 4,000 to 10,000 years ago.
 The Stó꞉lō called this area, their traditional territory, S'ólh Téméxw.
 The early inhabitants of the area were highly mobile hunter-gatherers.
 There is archeological evidence of a settlement in the lower Fraser Canyon (called "the Milliken site" after historian August 'Gus' Milliken) and a seasonal encampment ("the Glenrose Cannery site") near the mouth of the Fraser River.
 Remains of this latter campsite show that in spring and early summer, the people came here to hunt land and sea mammals, such as deer, elk, and seals and, to a lesser extent, to fish for salmon, stickleback, eulachon, and sturgeon and to gather shellfish.
 Their lives depended on their success at harvesting the resources of the land and the rivers through fishing, foraging, and hunting.

 Contemporary Stó꞉lō elders describe their connection to the land in the statement "we have always been here."
 They tell of their arrival in S'ólh Téméxw as either Tel Swayel ("sky-born" people) or as Tel Temexw ("earth-born" people) and through the subsequent transformations of ancestral animals and fish such as the beaver, mountain goat, and sturgeon.
 Xexá:ls (transformers) fixed the world ("made it right") and the people and animals in it, creating the present landscape.
 As Carlson notes:

 The Stó꞉lō walk simultaneously through both spiritual and physical realms of this landscape, connected to the Creator through the land itself, as transformed by Xexá:ls.